department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-outstation-to-vet-center.md

 ---
 # Vet Center Outstation becomes a Vet Center
 ## Background
-  Oustations have entries in VAST.
-When an Outstation becomes a full Vet Center, it gets a **new entry in VAST**.
+  Outstations have entries in VAST.
+When an Outstation becomes a full Vet Center, it gets a **new entry in VAST** with a new facility API id.
 When this happens, it will have a node created for it as part of the migration.
 ## Intake
 - [ ] What triggered this runbook?
 (Flag in CMS, Help desk ticket, Product team, VHA Digital Media)